 - i.
 Cisco has developed and documented two distinct internal processes that collect information that directly influences our business and climate change strategies.
 These are our Corporate Social Responsibility (CSR) and Stakeholder Inquiry business processes.
 Our overarching mission is to build CSR--especially climate change--into each business function.
 We collect a steady flow of information about climate change and sustainability from our external stakeholders and customers through the Stakeholder Inquiry process.
 This information is passed on directly to the internal business functions to effect business decisions and CSR reporting.
-The major purpose of these processes is to permit scaling as the quantity of feedback increases as well as to speed business function response to changing customer expectations.
+The major purpose of these processes is to speed business function response to changing customer expectations.
 The most important part of our CSR Business Process is identifying customer requirements and making those requirements visible to the internal business functions for prioritization and response. - ii.
 The long term goals we have set to reduce our GHG emissions are an example of how the business strategy has been directly influenced by climate change.
-Our current target includes: - 1.
+Our current targets include: - 1.
 Reduce total, Cisco, Scope 1 and 2, GHG emissions worldwide by 40% absolute by FY2017 (FY2007 baseline). - 2.
 Reduce total, Cisco, business-air-travel, Scope 3 emissions worldwide by 40% absolute by FY2017 (FY2007 baseline). - 3.
 Reduce total, Cisco, operational energy use per unit of revenue worldwide by 15% by FY2017 (FY2007 baseline). - 4.
 Reduce Cisco's FY2017, net, consumption-weighted, electricity emission factor to half of the latest International Energy Agency (IEA) world average emission factor publicly available before the end of FY2017. - 5.
-Use electricity generated from renewable sources for at least 25% of our electricity every year through FY2017.
+Use electricity generated from renewable sources for at least 25% of our electricity every year through FY2017. - iii.
+The aspects of climate change that have most significantly influenced our strategy are the business/revenue opportunities and growing customer requirements (described in i above) related to climate change.
+Customers increasingly want energy efficient technology and remote working solutions to reduce their own GHG emissions.